DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - AppSource App - Additional Alert Exclusions were added to the Setup Card - Ignore Blocked Items, Ignore Purchasing Blocked Items and Ignore Sales Blocked Items.

-- AppSource App - If Alerts are excluded in the Setup then on Refresh or Rebuild of Alerts previously calcd Alerts and Alert Qtys are now cleared.
+- AppSource App - If Alerts are excluded in the Setup then on Refresh or Rebuild of Alerts previously calculated Alerts and Alert Quantities are now cleared.

+- AppSource App - The cues displayed in the SD BI Inventory Role Centre were added to the SD BI Inventory Cockpit Activity Panel.

+- AppSource App - A Sales Trends cues FactBox was added to the Item Alert list and the SKU Alert list and placed in the first FactBox.

+- AppSource App - The logic behind the Refresh Alerts calculations was reworked.

 - AppSource App - The Links in the About Page were updated.

+- AppSource App - The logo in App was updated to the new logo.

+#### Bug Fixes

+- AppSource App - An error was raised on renumbering an Item No. when the item was an Inventory Cockpit Managed Item.

 ### 3.2.3